Foster Rhea Dulles: Biography

 and to the Soviet Union in 1958.
-He was a Fuibright lecturer in Japan for the academic year 1961‐1962.
+He was a Fulbright lecturer in Japan for the academic year 1961‐1962.

 Dulles Hall at Ohio State University was built in 1975 and named in his memory.

 Family

-Foster R. Dulles's father was William Dulles (1857–1915), who was a lawyer and corporation president, and a brother of Allen Dulles and John Foster Dulles.
+Foster R. Dulles's father was William Dulles (1857–1915), who was a lawyer and corporation president, and an uncle of Allen Dulles and John Foster Dulles.

 On August 7, 1926, Foster R. Dulles married Marion Richardson in Bound Brook, New Jersey.

 Upon his death in 1970 he was survived by his widow, four daughters, and eight grandchildren.